Matatika/matatika-docs/content/dataml/datasets/dataset-yaml.md

 ---
 title: Dataset YAML
-permalink: /data/data-visualisation/dataset-yaml
+permalink: /dataml/datasets/dataset-yaml
 nav_order: 1
-parent: Data Visualisation
+parent: Datasets
-grand_parent: Data
+grand_parent: DataML
 ---

 # {{page.title}}

 ---

-The Matatika dataset file is a way to create and format insights for your workspace.
+Use the Matatika dataset YAML to create and format insights in your workspace as code.
 {: .fs-5 }

 Our dataset files are stored as YAML files, you can read more about the YAML format and its syntax [here](https://yaml.org/){:target="_blank"}.